humdrum-tools/humdrum-documentation/guide/ch13/index.md

 [Chapter 12](/guide/ch12) that the **yank -m** command allows us to extract particular data records following a specified marker.
-In the following command, we have defined the marker as a barline (`-m ^=`) and instructed **yank** to fetch the fifth line following each occurrence of the marker (`-r 5`).
+In the following command, we have defined the marker as a barline (`-m ^=`) and instructed <span class="tool">yank</span> to fetch the fifth line following each occurrence of the marker (`-r 5`).
 In our example, the **grep** command is being used to count V/V chords occurring on third beats: